hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03d-Graphics.md

 ## 3.4 Path drawing mode

 ### 3.4.0 Lecture Notes

 + [Intermediate mode vs. path mode](#341-immediate-mode-vs-path-mode)
   + intermediate mode
     + executing a call to a drawing method immediately drawing in the canvas
-    + as soon as they are executed
+    + as soon as they executed
-      + the results are displayed on screen
+      + the results displayed on screen
-      + the drawings are performed
+      + the drawings performed
       + pixels on the canvas area change their colors
       + etc.
     + example methods: `drawImage(...)`, `fillRect(x, y, width, height)`, `strokeRect(x, y, width, height)`, `fillText(message, x, y)` and `strokeText(message, x, y)`